omarm12/Natures_RPG/README.md

 - colin seifer* modified type assignment to assign into class first, then phylum, then kingdom
 - colin seifer* removed some test requirements since coding stats was moved to *danielle dishop*
 - colin seifer* removed some test requirements since battle calculations are out of the scope of this iteration
+- Danielle Dishop* Added Leveling.py, with an automatic calculation of level from exp

 ## Placeholder UI